w3c/wai-website/pages/about/translating/resources.md

 You are welcome to translate any current WAI resource that you think would be useful in your language.

 The easiest way to find a resource to translate is to head over to the dedicated [translations sitemap for your language](/about/translating/sitemaps/).

+### We welcome new subtitles!

+If you do not have the time to translate a resource, how about adding new subtitles to our videos?

+[Video Introduction](/videos/standards-and-benefits/), [Perspective Videos](/perspective-videos/), [Stories of Web Users](/people-use-web/user-stories/), etc. We have many videos to choose from.

+You are very welcome to [create new subtitles](/about/translating/resources/subtitles/) in your language, even if you do not intend to translate the page content.

 {% include excol.html type="end" %}